Drug liberalization: History

 The cultivation, use and trade of psychoactive and other drugs has occurred since the dawn of civilization.
 Motivations claimed by supporters of drug prohibition laws across various societies and eras have included religious observance, allegations of violence by racial minorities, and public health concerns.
-Those who are not proponents of anti-drug legislation characterize these motivations as religious intolerance, racism, and public healthism.

-The British had gone to war with China in the 19th Century in what became known as the First and Second Opium Wars to protect their valuable trade in narcotics.
+Those who are proponents of drug legislation characterize these motivations as religious intolerance, racism, and public healthism.
+The British had gone to war with China in the 19th century in what became known as the First and Second Opium Wars to protect their valuable trade in narcotics.
 It was only in the 20th century that Britain and the United States outlawed cannabis.
 The campaign against alcohol prohibition culminated in the Twenty-first Amendment to the United States Constitution repealing prohibition on 5 December 1933, as well as liberalization in Canada, and some but not all of the other countries that enforced prohibition.
-However, many laws controlling the use of alcohol continue to exist even in these countries.

-In the mid-20th century, the United States government led a major renewed surge in drug prohibition called the "War on Drugs".
-Which was a campaign whose objective to reduce the use and trade and illegal drug market.
+Despite this, many laws controlling the use of alcohol continue to exist even in these countries.
+In the mid-20th century, the United States government led a major renewed surge in drug prohibition called the war on drugs.

 Initial attempts to change the punitive drug laws which were introduced all over the world from the late 1800s onwards were primarily based around recreational use.
 Timothy Leary was one of the most prominent campaigners for the legal and recreational use of LSD.
 In 1967, a "Legalise pot" rally was held in Britain.
-However, as death toll from the drug war rose, other organisations began to form to campaign on a more political and humanitarian basis.
+As death toll from the drug war rose, other organisations began to form to campaign on a more political and humanitarian basis.
 Drug Policy Foundation formed in America and Release, a charity which gives free legal advice to drugs users and currently campaigns for drug decriminalization, also incorporated in the 1970s.

-Today, the focus of the world's drug policy reform organisations is on the promotion of harm reduction in the Western World, and attempting to prevent the catastrophic loss of human life in developing countries where much of the world's supply of heroin, cocaine, and marijuana are produced.
-Drug policy reform advocates point to failed efforts such as the Mexican Drug War, which according to some observers has claimed as many as 80,000 lives, as signs that a new approach to drug policy is needed.
+Into the 21st century, the focus of the world's drug policy reform organisations is on the promotion of harm reduction in the Western World, and attempting to prevent the catastrophic loss of human life in developing countries where much of the world's supply of heroin, cocaine, and marijuana are produced.
+Drug policy reform advocates point to failed efforts, such as the Mexican drug war, as signs that a new approach to drug policy is needed.
+According to some observers, the Mexican drug war has claimed as many as 80,000 lives.

-In 2014 within the European Union, a European Citizens' Initiative called Weed like to talk was launched with the aim of starting a debate in Europe about the legalization of the production, sale and use of marijuana in the European Union and finding a common policy for all EU member states.
-As of June 30, 2014, the initiative has collected 100,000 signatures from citizens in European member states.
+In 2014, a European Citizens' Initiative called "Weed Like to Talk" was launched within the European Union, with the aim of starting a debate in Europe about the legalization of the production, sale and use of marijuana in the European Union and finding a common policy for all EU member states.
+As of 30 June 2014, the initiative has collected 100,000 signatures from citizens in European member states.
 Should they reach 1 million signatures, from nationals of at least one quarter of the member states, the European Commission will be required to initiate a legislative proposal and a debate on the issue.